killy10o10/-hello-rails-back-end/README.md

   npm run dev
 ```

-- After running `rails s -p 3001`, use the app on `http://localhost:3001/api/v1/messages` in the browser for the json part of the app!
+- After running `rails s -p 3001`, use the app on `http://localhost:3001/api/v1/messages` in the browser for the `json` part of the app!

-- After running `npm run dev` , use the app on `http://127.0.0.1:5173/` in the browser for the Front end part of the app!
+- After running `npm run dev` , use the app on `http://127.0.0.1:5173/` in the browser for the `Frontend` part of the app!

 - Congratulations! your're running **_hello-react-rails_**